Rock climber Charles Barrett sentenced to life in prison for sexual assaults at Yosemite

 "The defendant used his renown and physical presence as a rock climber to lure and intimidate victims who were part of the rock-climbing community," said U.S. Attorney Phillip Talbert in a statement released by his office.
 "His violent sexual assaults were devastating to the victims, who he later threatened in the lead-up to trial."

-Prosecutors said that Barrett made "hundreds" of phone calls while in custody prior to his sentencing, and in the calls "he showed no remorse or regret."
+Prosecutors said Barrett made "hundreds" of phone calls while in custody prior to his sentencing, and in the calls "showed no remorse or regret."

 "Instead, he threatened to use violence and vindictive lawsuits against the victims, claiming that they designed a conspiracy to run his life," the U.S. Attorney's Office said.